 - a.
-Date of sending out notices: March 12, 2015 - b.
-Date of the Annual/Special Stockholders' Meeting: April 6, 2015 - 4.
+Date of sending out notices: March 11, 2016 - b.
+Date of the Annual/Special Stockholders' Meeting: April 12, 2016 - 4.
 State, if any, questions and answers during the Annual/Special Stockholders' Meeting.

-The following are the relevant and significant comments and inquiries of the stockholders during the Annual Stockholders' Meeting held last April 7, 2015:
+The following are the relevant and significant comments and inquiries of the stockholders during the Annual Stockholders' Meeting held last April 7, 2015.
+(This will be updated once minutes of the April 14, 2016 is completed)